sirius-ms/sirius-docs.github.io/docs/_pages/io.md

 determined by the SIRIUS score, or the ZODIAC if available.
 However, different adduct candidates with the same precursor ion molecular formula will have identical score (e.g. `[C20H14O6 + NH4]+` and `[C20H19NO7 - H2O + H]+`).
-In such cases, the the top-ranked candidate in `formula_identifications.tsv` is resolved to `[C20H17NO6 + H]+` only considering the ion type but ignoring adduct types.
+In such cases, the top-ranked candidate in `formula_identifications.tsv` is resolved to `[C20H17NO6 + H]+` only considering the ion type but ignoring adduct types.
 `formula_identifications_adducts.tsv` contains all top-ranked adducts (in this case `[C20H14O6 + NH4]+` and `[C20H19NO7 - H2O + H]+`).
 This summary additionally contains all scores